Here are some of The School of Journalism FAQs. If you still want to know more, email [email protected] or call 0203 026 3781.

 Our BA (Hons) Journalism degree is accredited by Marjon University (based in Plymouth), who will ensure academic rigour.

-But you will be taught by News Associates’ award-winning journalists in London or Manchester.
+But you will be taught by News Associates’ award-winning journalists in London.

 What are the course fees?

 The course costs £9,250 a year.
 For more information about fees and funding, click here.

 Is everyone entitled to a free journalism toolkit?

 Yes, every School of Journalism student will receive a free journalism toolkit on their first day.